diogoaromao/LogMonitor/README.md

 * Write a test for the alerting logic
 * Explain how you’d improve on this application design

+## Nuget Restore Error ##
+If you get an error related with restoring nuget packages running one of the commands below, please do the following:
+1. Open Solution on Visual Studio
+2. Right-Click on the solution.
+3. Restore NuGet Packages.

+If by any chance the powerhsell commands below still don't work, please do the following:

+1. Open Solution on Visual Studio.
+2. Right-Click on the solution.
+3. Manage NuGet Packages for Solution.
+4. Select Updates tab
+5. Select all packages
+6. Update

+The powershell commands below should now work.

 ## Running the log generator ##
 1. Please make sure you have Visual Studio 2017 Community version installed on your computer.
 2. Open a Windows Powershell and navigate to the project Powershell folder.